Tydeus: In literature and art

 The 7th century poet Mimnermus attributes the murder of Ismene, the sister of Antigone, to Tydeus.
 No other Classical writer mentions the story, but the scene is represented on a 6th-century Corinthian black-figure amphora now housed in the Louvre.

 Tydeus also appears in Aeschylus's play Seven Against Thebes, as one of the "Seven", and in the same role in Euripides' play The Phoenician Women.
 He kills the defender Melanippus, but is mortally wounded himself.
 In other versions of the myth, the detail is added that the goddess Athena planned to make him immortal but refuses after Tydeus in a hubristic fit devours the brain of the dead Melanippus.

 Tydeus is mentioned multiple times in the Iliad.
 One of the most notable mentions is in Book IV where Agamemnon reminds Diomedes of the deeds of his father Tydeus.
 Agamemnon recites the events told in the section above.

+In the Divine Comedy by Dante Alighieri (Inferno, Canton XXXII, lines 130-131 in the English translation), Dante compares how Count Ugolino gnaws on the head of Archbishop Ruggieri to how Tydeus gnawed on the temples of Menalippus.